 Management has initiated its Year 2000 Program, which has already identified several manufacturing software systems that are not yet Year 2000 compliant.
 The Company expects to complete its audit by the end of February and intends to complete its third-party confirmations and begin its remedial phase by the end of the third quarter.
-While the Company has begun evaluating potential strategies for resolving Year 2000 problems, the dollar amount that the Company will spend to remediate its Year 2000 issues remains uncertain, and management has not yet assessed the Year 2000 compliance expenses and related potential effect on the Company's operations.
+While the Company has begun evaluating potential strategies for resolving Year 2000 problems, the dollar amount that the Company will spend to remediate its Year 2000 compliance expenses and related potential effect on the Company's operations.
 The Company expects to incur internal personnel expenses as well as consulting and other expenses related to the infrastructure and facilities enhancements necessary to prepare the Company's systems for the year 2000.

 The Company anticipates its Year 2000 Program will be completed before January 1, 2000.
 However, there can be no assurance that the Year 2000 Program, or computer systems and applications of other companies on which the Company's operations rely, will be timely converted, or that any such failure to convert by another company would not have a material adverse effect on the Company's systems.
-Moreover, a failure to correct any non-compliant manufacturing software could disable the Company's manufacturing capacity, resulting in inventory and product shortages and ultimately creating higher manufacturing costs of goods of the Company.
-See "-- Limited Manufacturing Experience."
+Moreover, a failure to correct any non-compliant manufacturing software could disable the Company's manufacturing capacity, resulting in inventory and product shortages and ultimately creating higher manufacturing costs for the Company.
+See "Risk Factors -- Limited Manufacturing Experience."